MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/overview.md

 - App manager to create appointment availability
 - Users to book the availabilities
-- Communications through email notifications sent by Microsoft Power Automate flows
+- Automated email notifications to keep everyone in sync

 The Appointment Booking AppSource template package consists of two solutions: